Prussian Horse Artillery

 At the end of the war, these 2 brigades of Horse Artillery were disbanded.

 Service during the War

 For the campaign of 1760, according to Tempelhof, the horse artillery received 10 guns, under the orders of lieutenants ‘’Wilhelmi’’ von Anhalt and Hartman.
-However at the opening of the campaign, only the Prince Heinrich newly-formed brigade at the camp of Landsberg was present with a force of 4 guns, attached to the Bayreuth Dragoons.
+However at the opening of the campaign in JUne, only the Prince Heinrich newly-formed brigade at the camp of Landsberg was present with a force of 4 guns, attached to the Bayreuth Dragoons.
 Towards the end of August, these guns were transferred, with the larger half of the Prince's troops, to the Frederick's Army, and increased to 10 guns (probably including two 7-pdr howitzers).
 Indeed the horse artillery is not mentioned neither at Göda (July 7) nor at the Battle of Liegnitz (August 15).

 The brigade of 10 guns (from then on, its official strength) was then attached to the army of the King until the end of the campaign, remaining almost always at the headquarters or being used in support of the cavalry in avantgarde or rearguard roles.
 Such a role seems to reflects both the view of the King regarding the most appropriate tactical role of the horse artillery and his fear to lose it again in frightful way as it happened at Kunersdorf.